BorisMoore/jquery-tmpl/README.md

 _Note: The jQuery team has decided not to take this plugin past beta.
 It is no longer being actively developed or maintained.
 See vBeta1.0.0 tag for released beta version.
 Requires jQuery version 1.4.2._

 _Note: A new template plugin fully supported by the jQuery Team is now being developed as part of jQuery UI.
-More details on the history of this can be found at http://blog.jquery.com/2011/04/16/official-plugins-a-change-in-the-roadmap/ .
+More details on the history of this can be found at http://blog.jquery.com/2011/04/16/official-plugins-a-change-in-the-roadmap/ and http://www.borismoore.com/2011/10/jquery-templates-and-jsviews-roadmap.html .
 Track progress and participate in the design at http://wiki.jqueryui.com/Template_

 ----